 It was from those jams that Steve began to play and is currently playing with one of the premiere blues bands of the nation's capital, the Paulverizers.
 Fronted by singer-guitarist Paul Mastradone the current band lineup consist of Mastradone, Steve Carey on bass, singer-harmonicist Brett “Big Boy Little” Littlehales, keyboardist Sam Paladino, and drummer Steve Watson.

-Since 2008 Steve has been playing with the Joy B Band, a Washington D.C. area Americana group whose lineup includes singer-guitarist Joy Bodycomb, singer-guitarist Dave Long, and drummer Chip Clemmer.
+Starting in 2008 Steve played for 11 years with the Joy B Band, a Washington D.C. area Americana group whose lineup included singer-songwriter guitarist Joy Bodycomb, singer-guitarist Dave Long, and drummer Chip Clemmer.
 In 2013 the Joy B Band released their CD “Just Livin” and Steve wrote two of the songs included on the album, “Going Away Baby” and “Open Road”.
 The Joy B Band was nominated by the Washington Area Music Awards for Best Roots Rock Group and Best Roots Rock Recording for “Just Livin” in 2015.

 On December 1, 2011 bassist Steve Carey and drummer Chip Clemmer backed up nationally-recognized Blues Rock singer-guitarist Shane Dwight during a live recording session at Sirus XM's studio in Washington D.C.
 The songs were broadcasted on Sirus XM's satellite radio program “B.B.
 King's Bluesville” hosted by Bill Wax.

 Steve is currently living in Greenbelt, Maryland with his wife Faith and is for the most part retired but still playing live shows along with writing and recording new songs.
-You can listen to some of Steve's past recordings on his music page and stay tuned for the cd release of his new and first solo album “Living Life like a Song” is now available on all your favorite digital platforms for streaming and download!
+You can listen to some of his past recordings on the MUSIC page and Steve's new and first solo album “Living Life like a Song” is now available on all your favorite digital platforms for streaming and download!
 Contact Steve for info on how to get a copy of the cd.